mmu2023AppliedWebDevGroup4/Year3AppliedWebDesign/1_user_and_competitor_research/proposal.md

 ## Business objectives/goals

-_List the objectives/goals discovered in the client briefing.
-What user questions must the site answer_?
+The main objectives/ goals for this Projects:
-The main objectives/ goals for this Projecta re:
+1- To create an interactive fashion guide aimed at students who are not local to the Manchester Area and promote inclusivity 2- To create an eco friendly Urban Clothing Brand
-1- To create an interactive fashion guide aimed at students who are not local to the Manchester Area and promote inclusivity
+3- To contribute to the local area by offering a percentage of profits to local eco friendly charities

 ## Primary audience(s)